 JASPERS (Joint Assistance to Support Projects in European Regions) provides technical expertise for any stage of the project cycle, covering technical, economic and financial questions.
 It is geared to providing advice, ensuring coordination, developing and reviewing project structures, removing bottlenecks, filling gaps and identifying problems in project preparation, to help improve the quality of the major projects to be submitted for grant financing under the Structural and Cohesion Funds.

-JASPERS is managed by the European Investment Bank (EIB) and co-sponsored by the European Commission (EC) and the European Bank for Reconstruction and Development (EBRD).
+JASPERS is managed by the European Investment Bank (EIB) and co-sponsored by the European Commission (EC).

 The European Commission - Directorate General for Regional and Urban Policy (REGIO)